 Our guide addresses the changes to Insolvency Law and what are the best steps to consider for your business if you are experiencing cash-flow difficulties.

 Businesses have worked extremely hard to navigate a difficult and ever-changing environment.
-With new national restrictions adding to financial pressures, some businesses may have to review the options concerning redundancies, restructuring or insolvency.
+With COVID-19 restrictions having added to financial pressures, some businesses may have to review the options concerning redundancies, restructuring or insolvency.

 Some key issues businesses are experiencing include forecasting cash flows, managing cash, managing creditors, and an increase in debt on the balance sheet that needs to be serviced.
 This may be debt in relation to HMRC, landlords, creditors, and loans.